-

 Kelsey Guthrie, M.G.C., C.G.C.

-- Kelsey Guthrie is a certified genetic counselor who works in the Department of Genetic Medicine at Johns Hopkins in Baltimore, MD.
+- Kelsey Guthrie is a certified genetic counselor who works in the Department of Genetic Medicine at Johns Hopkins.
 She provides genetic counseling to pediatric and adult patients and their families in the Metabolic Genetics Clinic and the General Genetics Clinic.
 She has expertise in metabolic disorders, general genetics, and Hereditary Hemorrhagic Telangiectasia.
 She graduated from University of Maryland Baltimore genetic counseling program in May 2017 and went to the University of Maryland for her undergraduate degree, majoring in secondary education and biology.
 Her interests include education of students of all levels and general education and outreach to the community, and she is a member of multiple professional organizations.

 - Latif MA, Sobreira NLD, Guthrie KS, Motaghi M, Robinson GM, Shafaat O, Gong AJ, Weiss CR.
 Clinical and molecular characterization of patients with hereditary hemorrhagic telangiectasia: Experience from an HHT Center of Excellence.